-We are currently calling for proposals of papers, artist talks and poster presentations.
-Submissions are requested by July 31, 2017.
+*** The deadline for proposals of papers, artist talks and poster presentations has been extended!
+Submissions are requested by August 21, 2017.

 Follow this link for more information and to submit a proposal: uwinnipeg.ca/c2c/call-for-presentations.html

 — This is a call to conversation.
 We are gathering scholars, community members, activists, artists, students, youth, and traditional knowledge holders to dialogue on the work being done in two-spirit (2S) and queer people of colour (QPOC) communities.
 We call on our communities and institutions to act in a spirit of reconciliation.

 We are gathering for three days in October to discuss:

 • What individual, institutional, and community efforts are needed to reconcile our relationships

 • Relationship-building and coalition work occurring across our communities

 • How we can celebrate our gifts and achievements